Advertisement

 • Prophylactic antibiotics are not indicated.

-• Prompt treatment of infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
+• Prompt and aggressive treatment of infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
 Chronic Granulomatous Disease, particularly in patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship with diabetes Diabetes Diabetes mellitus (DM) is a metabolic disease characterized by hyperglycemia and dysfunction of the regulation of glucose metabolism by insulin.
 Type 1 DM is diagnosed mostly in children and young adults as the result of autoimmune destruction of β cells in the pancreas and the resulting lack of insulin.
 Type 2 DM has a significant association with obesity and is characterized by insulin resistance.
 Diabetes Mellitus

 • Avoid unnecessary or prolonged use of antibiotics or steroids Steroids A group of polycyclic compounds closely related biochemically to terpenes.
 They include cholesterol, numerous hormones, precursors of certain vitamins, bile acids, alcohols (sterols), and certain natural drugs and poisons.
 Steroids have a common nucleus, a fused, reduced 17-carbon atom ring system, cyclopentanoperhydrophenanthrene.
 Most steroids also have two methyl groups and an aliphatic side-chain attached to the nucleus.
 Benign Liver Tumors (↑ risk of fungal infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
 Chronic Granulomatous Disease).